Support for Grant Writing

 Dana regularly teaches the Grant Writing course in the English Department, and she has recently added a Grant Writing for Research course to the undergraduate course catalog.
 She is especially interested in helping faculty writers organize proposal information, generate and clarify ideas, work through writer’s block, and develop language appropriate for funders.

-Dana offers individual appointments on a first-come, first-served basis, starting May 22.
+Dana offers individual appointments on a first-come, first-served basis.
 You can choose to book either a one-hour appointment or a 30-minute appointment online.
-To make an appointment, visit her schedule and book your appointment.
+To make an appointment, visit the Writing Center schedule (select the in-person schedule at OSC or the online schedule) and book your appointment with Dana.
+This fall she is offering in-person appointments on Mondays and Tuesdays, and online appointments on Wednesdays and Thursdays.

 When you are scheduling your appointment, please set clear intentions.
 Provide a few sentences that answer these questions: “How can we make the most out of this session?” and “What am I writing about (or what do I want to write about)?”
 If possible, note any relevant proposal information, such as the funder's name (if applicable), focus area(s), and deadlines.